Ford Performance Vehicles: MkII update

 The GT, GT-P and Pursuit received a new stripe package with bonnet decals, a six-speed Tremec T56 manual and the GT-P received 19" five-spoke alloy wheels.
 FPV also released the Super Pursuit, which was a Pursuit ute with GT-P extras.

-New six cylinder sedan and utility models were added to the range, the F6 Typhoon (sedan) and F6 Tornado (ute).
-The F6 was visually separated from the GT range with the use of a different pattern in the front bumper grill mesh, and a smaller boot spoiler on the sedan.
+New six cylinder sedan and utility models were added to the range, the F6 Typhoon (sedan) and F6 Tornado (Utility).
+The F6 was visually separated from the GT range with the use of a different pattern in the front bumper grille mesh, and a smaller boot spoiler on the sedan.
 F6 models were powered by FPV's version of the Ford Barra engine, a 4.0 litre DOHC 24-valve turbocharged inline-six with variable cam timing producing 270 kW at 5,250 rpm and 550 Nm at 2,000 - 4,250 rpm.